 The cost for buy down points and origination fees can vary.
 However, a general rule of thumb is 1 point buys down the rate 1/8 (or .125%) and costs 1% of the mortgage balance.
 To put that in perspective, on a $300,000 mortgage .125% would lower your month payments by $22 and cost $3,000 upfront.
 So it would take 136 payments to make back up the cost.

 If you are payment sensitive or plan to be in a home for a long time, this might make sense.
+It may also make sense for on larger purchases such as homes for sale Lake Rabun.
 Builders are also sometimes known to offer rate lowering promotions such as these.
 You could also have this paid for you part of a negotiated seller concession.
 Also, some lenders might let you roll this back into mortgage.

 It is worth noting, that sometimes the price difference between rates is minimal.
 In such a case, a buy down point might cost a lot less.
 Using the same example, if you could buy a 1 point buy down for .5% of the balance and get it rolled back into your mortgage it might make a lot more sense.
 Your payment would be $22 lower, no upfront cost, and you would make up the $1500 difference added to your note in only 5 ½ years.